OpenDocCN/python-code-anls/docs/hf-tfm/integrations----peft.py.md

             offload_index (`int`, *optional*):
                 The offload_index argument to be passed to `accelerate.dispatch_model` method.
         """
+        # Prepare arguments for dispatching the model
         dispatch_model_kwargs = {}

         # Safety checker for previous `accelerate` versions
-        # `offload_index` was introduced in https://github.com/huggingface/accelerate/pull/873/
+        # Check if `offload_index` is supported by the `dispatch_model` function
         if "offload_index" in inspect.signature(dispatch_model).parameters:
             dispatch_model_kwargs["offload_index"] = offload_index

+        # Get the list of module classes that should not be split during dispatch
         no_split_module_classes = self._no_split_modules

-        # Check if device_map is not "sequential"
+        # Calculate balanced memory allocation if device_map is not "sequential"
         if device_map != "sequential":
-            # Calculate balanced memory allocation based on device_map
             max_memory = get_balanced_memory(
                 self,
                 max_memory=max_memory,
                 no_split_module_classes=no_split_module_classes,
                 low_zero=(device_map == "balanced_low_0"),
             )

-        # If device_map is a string, infer the auto device map
+        # Infer an automatic device_map if device_map is a string
         if isinstance(device_map, str):
             device_map = infer_auto_device_map(
                 self, max_memory=max_memory, no_split_module_classes=no_split_module_classes
             )

-        # Dispatch the model with specified device_map and offload_folder
+        # Dispatch the model with the specified parameters
         dispatch_model(
             self,
             device_map=device_map,